Deccani language

+There are three primary dialects of Deccani spoken today: Hyderabadi Urdu, Mysore Urdu, and Madrasi Urdu.
+Hyderabadi Urdu is the closest of these dialects to Standard Urdu and the most spoken.

-The term "Deccani" and its variants are often used in two different contexts: a historical, obsolete one, referring to the medieval-era literary predecessor of Hindi-Urdu; and an oral one, referring to the lect spoken in many areas of the Deccan today.
+The term "Deccani" and its variants are often used in two different contexts: a historical, obsolete one, referring to the medieval-era literary predecessor of Hindi-Urdu; and an oral one, referring to the Urdu dialects spoken in many areas of the Deccan today.
 Both contexts have intricate historical ties.

 History

 Origin

-As a predecessor of modern Hindustani, Deccani has its origins in the contact dialect spoken around Delhi known as Dehlavi.
+As a predecessor of modern Hindustani, Deccani has its origins in the contact dialect spoken around Delhi then known as Dehlavi and now called Old Hindi.
 In the early 14th century, this dialect was introduced in the Deccan region through the military exploits of Alauddin Khalji.
 In 1327 AD, Muhammad bin Tughluq shifted his Sultanate's capital from Delhi to Daulatabad (near present-day Aurangabad, Maharashtra), causing a mass migration; governors, soldiers and common people moved south, bringing the dialect with them.
 At this time (and for the next few centuries) the cultural centres of the northern Indian subcontinent were under Persian linguistic hegemony.

 The Bahmani Sultanate was formed in 1347 AD with Daulatabad as its capital.
 This was later moved to Gulbarga and once again, in 1430, to Bidar.
 By this time, the dialect had acquired the name Dakhni, from the name of the region itself, and had become a lingua franca for the linguistically diverse people of the region, primarily where the Muslims had settled permanently.
 The Bahmanids greatly promoted Persian, and did not show any notable patronage for Deccani.
 However, their 150-year rule saw the burgeoning of a local Deccani literary culture outside the court, as religious texts were made in the language.
 The Sufis in the region (such as Shah Miranji) were an important vehicle of Deccani; they used it in their preachings since regional languages were more accessible (than Persian) to the general population.
 This era also saw production of the masnavi Kadam Rao Padam Rao by Fakhruddin Nizami in the region around Bidar.
 It is the earliest available manuscript of the Hindavi/Dehlavi/Deccani language, and contains loanwords from local languages such as Telugu and Marathi.
 Digby suggests that it was not produced in courtly settings.